arangodb/docs/3.9/programs-arangosh-details.md

 Database Wrappers
 -----------------

-_Arangosh_ provides the *db* object by default, and this object can be used for switching to a different database and managing collections inside the current database.
+_arangosh_ provides the *db* object by default, and this object can be used for switching to a different database and managing collections inside the current database.